Seraaron/agora/srd/Let the dice fall where they may.md

 ---

-### Let the dice fall where they may!
+## Let the dice fall where they may!

 We use this phrase, or sometimes just say "let it ride" for short, to pull _triple-duty_ in [[Agora]], referring to three philosophies of play at once:

--   That you should **respect your dice as _oracles of our character's fates_**; and thus we should roll _openly and without fear_, and we shouldn't try to 'fudge' or manipulate our dice.
+-   That you should **respect your dice as _oracles of our character's fates_**.
+Therefore, we should roll _openly and without fear_, and we shouldn't try to 'fudge' or manipulate our dice.
 -   That **you shouldn't roll more than once against any one obstacle**, and _you should not roll again against that same obstacle until the initial consequences are dealt with_, or until the situation changes.
 -   And that **if something is [[When to roll dice|worth rolling for]], then the potential outcomes of failure are just as important as the potential outcomes of success**.